Europe urges unity on Taliban but is quiet on failed mission - NewsBreak

 Borrell is expected to chair an emergency meeting of EU foreign ministers to discuss Afghanistan on Tuesday, while NATO envoys will also hold talks.

-Meanwhile, Russia’s envoy on Afghanistan said that Moscow will decide whether to recognize the new Taliban government based on its conduct.
+Meanwhile, Russia’s envoy on Afghanistan said on Monday that Moscow will decide whether to recognize the new Taliban government based on its conduct.

 Chalmers said “Western influence on the Taliban is very limited” compared with that of Pakistan, Iran and China.
 And Kurt Volker, former U.S. ambassador to NATO, said that warning the Taliban that they face international isolation is a threat “unmoored from reality.”